-23 % of time spent online falls on surfing through new content.
-Extended visuals are a must-have for every publisher who wants to keep up the quality of online content and target their audience precisely.
+23 % of time spent online falls on surfing through new content and extended visuals are a must-have for every publisher, web designer and social media manager, who needs to target their audience precisely.

-A fresh supply of pictures by an in-house photographer isn’t always at hand, which is the moment for turning to free online photo banks.
-The question is which are the most resourceful and credible stocks with a powerful picture to complete your story?
+A fresh supply of pictures by an in-house photographer isn’t at hand for every project, which is when most of us turn to free online photo banks.
+Which are the most resourceful and credible stocks with a powerful picture to complete your story?

 Photo by The Creative Exchange from Unsplash